apptension/developer-handbook/Technical Stack/Frontend Developer/Date & Time.md

 *   [ ] You know how to format and display a date object using standard format strings
 *   [ ] You know how to convert date into a different timezone (usually user's local timezone)
-*   [ ] You know how to manipulate, compare date objects
+*   [ ] You know how to manipulate and compare date objects

 [moment.js](/Technical%20Stack/Frontend%20Developer/Date%20&%20Time.md#moment.js)
 ---------------------------------------------------------------------------------

 *   [ ] You know how to format and display a date object using standard format strings
 *   [ ] You know how to convert date into a different timezone (usually user's local timezone)
-*   [ ] You know how to manipulate, compare date objects
+*   [ ] You know how to manipulate and compare date objects

 [dayjs](/Technical%20Stack/Frontend%20Developer/Date%20&%20Time.md#dayjs)
 -------------------------------------------------------------------------

 *   [ ] You know how to format and display a date object using standard format strings
 *   [ ] You know how to convert date into a different timezone (usually user's local timezone)
-*   [ ] You know how to manipulate, compare date objects
+*   [ ] You know how to manipulate and compare date objects

 * * *